Margaret Lacey: Career

 Margaret Lacey was magician Jasper Maskelyne's assistant in London, as a young woman in the 1930s.

 Lacey appeared in over 30 films between 1957 and 1985, mostly playing a sweet old lady or motherly figure in minor roles.
 Some of her film credits include Bomb in the High Street (1963), Seance on a Wet Afternoon (1964), Island of Terror (1966), and Far from the Madding Crowd (1967), Black Beauty (1971), and Richard's Things (1980).
-She was a favorite face of film directors Roy Boulting and John Schlesinger, the latter of whom called her his "mascot".
+She was a regular cast member for film directors Roy Boulting and John Schlesinger.

-Lacey is perhaps best remembered internationally for her minor role in the James Bond film Diamonds Are Forever (1971) in which she played Mrs. Whistler, a seemingly innocent Christian school teacher who smuggles diamonds in her bible for the henchmen Mr. Wint and Mr. Kidd.
-The character is later found murdered and her body recovered out of an Amsterdam canal.
+Lacey is also known for her minor role in the James Bond film Diamonds Are Forever (1971) in which she played Mrs. Whistler, a seemingly innocent Christian school teacher who smuggles diamonds in her bible for the henchmen Mr. Wint and Mr. Kidd.

 On television, Lacey appeared in Dr Finlay's Casebook, The Saint, Coronation Street, Weavers Green, and Z-Cars in the 1960s.
 Her last credited appearances were in Magnum, P.I. and The Brothers McGregor in the 1980s.
 In 1988, Extra Special: Margaret Lacey, a documentary about Lacey, aired on British television.

 For some years in the 1950s and 1960s she held regular dancing classes at the former Metropole Hotel in Colwyn Bay.
-She also organized concerts and choreographed entertainments at the Prince of Wales Theatre.
+She also organised concerts and choreographed entertainments at the Prince of Wales Theatre.
 She was a fixture in the Llandudno Victorian Extravaganza, playing Queen Victoria in the festivities.